JKWA/funx/README.md

 - `Lens`: Total optic for required fields—raises if focus is missing.
 Use for fields that should always exist.
 - `Prism`: Partial optic for optional fields—returns `Maybe`.
 Use for fields that may be absent or for selecting struct types.
+- `Traversal`: Optic for accessing multiple foci simultaneously.
+Use for filtering collections, combining multiple optics, or working with list-like structures.
 - `Iso`: Total optic for reversible representation changes.
 Use when two shapes carry the same information and you need guaranteed round trip conversion (`view` then `review`).

 ## Monoids